Skip to main content

 Template

-The tinfoil-containers-template repo contains a ready-to-use tinfoil-config.yml with the latest shim-version and cvm-version values.
+The tinfoil-containers-template repo contains a ready-to-use tinfoil-config.yml with the latest cvm-version value.
 Create a new repo from this template to get started quickly.